 Attendance, absence and exclusions are closely monitored.
-A child going missing from education is a potential indicator of abuse and neglect, including sexual abuse and sexual exploitation.
-The DSL will monitor unauthorised absence and take appropriate action including notifying the local authority, particularly where children go missing on repeated occasions and/or are missing for periods during the school day.
-Staff must be alert to signs of children at risk of travelling to conflict zones, female genital mutilation and forced marriage.
+A child being absent from education for prolonged periods and/or on repeat occasions, and a child going missing from education is a potential indicator of abuse and neglect, including sexual abuse or exploitation, child criminal exploitation or mental health problems.
+The DSL will monitor unauthorised absence and take appropriate action including notifying the local authority, particularly where children are absent or go missing on repeated occasions and/or are missing for periods during the school day.
+Staff must also be alert to signs of children at risk of travelling to conflict zones, female genital mutilation and forced marriage.